Equal Opportunity Housing: What You Need To Know

 Unfortunately, despite these factors being prohibited from use in housing and lending decisions, occasionally parties run afoul of these laws and regulations, intentionally or subconsciously.

-In 2020, there were 13 enforcement actions by federal authorities involving fair housing violations.
+When it comes to buying a home, there are plenty of opportunities for discrimination to creep into the process.
 Fair housing rights are for the protection of buyers by buyers, with responsibilities for the sellers, appraisers and real estate agents involved in a home transaction.
 Let’s run through some of these.

-Rights Of The Homebuyer
+Rights Of The Home Buyer

 From a lending perspective, you can only be judged based on objective characteristics of your finances to determine whether you qualify.
 These could include your credit score and history as well as the amount of income and assets you have available for qualification.
 Lenders aren’t supposed to judge you based on whether the income comes from public assistance.

 Additionally, there may be some special laws that apply based on your individual situation.
 We’ll get into a few of these later on.

 Responsibilities Of The Home Seller